okviz/okviz.github.io/contributing.md

     > **IMPORTANT**: Don't change any files outside of the ***_docs*** directory.

-    You can create files or folders directly in VSCode by right-clicking on the sidebar and choosing the appropriate command, and you can edit a file by left clicking on it in the sidebar.
+    You can create files or folders directly in VSCode by right-clicking on the sidebar and choosing the appropriate command, and you can edit a file by left-clicking on it in the sidebar.

     The files in the _docs directory are written in Markdown (file extension ***.md***) which is a simplified version of HTML.
 Editing a Markdown file is easier if you also open the preview pane - any changes in Markdown are interpreted and displayed in the preview pane in real time.